-Each investment sector is briefly introduced and illustrated using a business example.
-The "sustainable purpose profiles" we have created show the social benefits, the business model, the growth and the barriers to entry of the individual companies.
+We have defined six investment sectors thanks to which equity and bond investors can contribute to sustainable development.
+Each investment sector is briefly introduced below and illustrated using a business example.
+The "SDG impact profiles" we have created show the social benefits, the business model, the growth and the barriers to entry of the individual companies.